 - Use professional, readable fonts — at least 24pt for body text, 36pt+ for titles

-- Maintain a consistent color scheme throughout
+- Maintain consistent colors throughout (use your theme colors)

-Step-by-Step Instructions
+Step-by-Step Walkthrough

 - Open PowerPoint and select a professional theme (Design tab).
 Avoid overly decorative themes.